 With increased student pressure, it will be interesting to see if Daemen decides to cut loose and invest money now to address student needs or continue a more conservative spending approach.

 6.)
-Faculty Accepts Responsibility
+Administration Accepts Responsibility

 Students took some responsibility during the meeting acknowledging that sometimes their issues go unaddressed because they don’t speak up.